-Normal progression would have the cadet pass the Engineering Safety exam before her/his first cruise, the Fireman exam on the 4/c cruise, the Oiler exam prior to or on the 3/c cruise, and the C/E exam prior to the 1/c cruise.
+Normal progression would have the cadet pass the Fireman exam on the 4/c cruise, the Oiler exam prior to or on the 3/c cruise, and the C/E exam prior to the 1/c cruise.
 Cadets who participate in the commercial shipping program in lieu of their 3/c cruise will take the Oiler exam prior to commercial shipping.